Can You Sue Your Insurance Agent for Their Mistakes?

 - Inform and explain the coverage that has been secured at the client’s direction.

 This can be difficult to take in all at once!
-Consider the following example for clarity.
+Consider the following examples for clarity.

 Suppose that you engage with an insurance agent to obtain comprehensive liability coverage for your retail business.
 Eventually, you have to submit an insurance claim — it is promptly denied by the insurer, however.
 As it turns out, the insurance agent obtained coverage that involved several significant policy exclusions, despite you requesting that there be no significant “blind spots” in coverage.
 Depending on how specific you were regarding your coverage needs, you could ostensibly sue the agent for malpractice.